 When both of the options mentioned above are enabled, the email with the confirmation link is sent first.
 After the user's confirmation, registration will have to be approved by the administrator.

 If you have one or both of the options enabled, it is important to properly set the Redirect to URL property of the web part used for registration.
-Do not redirect newly registered users to any page displaying information about their user account, because the account will not be active yet (it is waiting for email activation or approval).
-Such a page would display empty content or an error message, which might be misleading for the users.
+This means that users should not be redirected to any page displaying information about their user account (like the Members -> Profile page on the sample Community Starter site), because the account will not be active yet (it is waiting for email activation or approval).
+Such a page would display an error message, which might be misleading for the users.

 Email notification addresses

-If you wish to use notification emails to inform administrators about new user registrations that require approval, the target address cannot be specified via the registration web part itself if email confirmation is also enabled.
+In case you wish to use notification emails to inform administrators about new user registrations that require approval, the target address cannot be specified via the registration web part itself if the email confirmation is also enabled.

-Instead, you need to set the address into the properties under the Email settings category of the Registration email confirmation web part placed on the used confirmation page.
+Instead, it must be entered into the properties under the Email settings category of the Registration email confirmation web part placed on the used confirmation page.

 Third party authentication issues